Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: Introduction

 We also consider finite-difference schemes that approximate equations \eqref{E: stationary} and \eqref{E: time}.
 We discretize the junction by gluing together $K$ discretized edges $J_{1},\dots,J_{K}$ at spatial scale $\Delta x$, and we discretize time similarly.
 The finite-difference schemes considered in this paper take the form:

 and

-Here $F_{i}$ is an operator that approximates the Hamiltonians and the points $1_{i}$ are the nearest neighbors of $0$ in each edge $J_{i}$.
-Precise definitions of the difference quotient operators $D_{t},D^{+},D^{-}$ are given below.
+Here $\{F_{1},\dots,F_{K}\}$ are operators that approximate the Hamiltonians, the points $1_{i}$ are the nearest neighbors of $0$ in each edge $J_{i}$, and $U_{0}$ is the restriction of the initial condition $u_{0}$ to the numerical grid.
+The operators $\{F_{1},\dots,F_{K}\}$ are defined below in equation \eqref{E: F_op}, precise definitions of the difference quotient operators $D_{t},D^{+},D^{-}$ can be found in equations \eqref{E: diff} and \eqref{E: diff_time}, and the numerical grid is defined in Subsections \ref{S: stationary_diff_explanation} and \ref{S: cauchy_diff_explanation}.

 Error analysis of finite-difference schemes for Hamilton-Jacobi equations goes back to \cite{old_paper}, where an estimate on the order of $\Delta x^{\frac{1}{2}}$ was obtained.

-In what follows $u_{d}$ denotes the restriction of $u$ to the numerical grid.
-As in the vanishing viscosity case, we obtain the following two results:
+As in the vanishing viscosity case, we derive the following two results: